Kashif-Rezwi/Automa-Clone-App/README.md

 # Automa-Clone-App

 ## Project Description

-Automa is a browser extension for browser automation.
-From auto-fill forms, doing a repetitive task, and taking a screenshot, to scraping data from the website, it's up to users what they want to do with this extension.
+This is a single-page frontend project that serves as a clone of Automa, a browser extension designed for automating various tasks.
+Whether it's simplifying form filling, streamlining repetitive actions, capturing screenshots, or extracting data from websites, this extension empowers users to customize their web automation experience to suit their needs.

 | [Table of Contents](#table-of-contents)       |
 | --------------------------------------------- |